 - what it involves

 - how regularly it will occur

 - how it can benefit them

 - where and when it will occur

+- cultural considerations

-Written, informed consent is required for this monitoring to go ahead.
-If an employee does not consent to health monitoring a meeting will be organised with the Health and Safety Specialist and/or Occupational Health Nurse and your manager to discuss alternative arrangements or processes.
+Written, informed consent is required for health monitoring to proceed.
+If an employee does not consent to health monitoring, a meeting will be arranged with the Health and Safety Specialist, the Occupational Health Nurse, and the employee's manager to discuss alternative arrangements or processes.

-Health monitoring will be carried out by a qualified health practitioner (e.g. Occupational Health Nurse).
-All personal information collected during the monitoring process will be stored in a secure space and only be used for the purposes it was collected for.
+Health monitoring will be conducted by a qualified health practitioner (e.g., Occupational Health Nurse).
+All personal information collected during the monitoring process will be securely stored and used solely for the purposes for which it was collected.